-The Ontario Energy Board issued a new measure to see how successful utilities are at resolving customer requests from the first point of contact with the utility.
-Utilities were given the opportunity to independently strategize how they could measure their first contact resolution.
+The Ontario Energy Board issued a new measure to see how successful utilities are at resolving customer requests from the first point of contact with the utility, starting July 1, 2014.
+Since this was a new implementation, utilities were given the opportunity to independently strategize how they could measure their first contact resolution.

 LUI measures this performance by logging all calls, letters, and emails received, and tracks them to determine if the inquiry was successfully answered at the first point of contact.
 A series of logged calls would be created to assist the customer service representative to accurately choose the logged call pertaining to the inquiry received.
-A specific service order has been created to track any call, letter, or email that was not resolved at the first point of contact.
+A specific service order has been created to track any call, letter, or email that were not resolved at the first point of contact.

-The total logged calls for 2016 are 4,958.
-LUI performed at 99.96% with logging only 2 requests needing secondary attempts to resolve.
+LUI performed at 99.92% with logging only 3 requests needing secondary attempts to resolve.

-• Billing Accuracy
+Billing Accuracy

-It is a crucial part of our business to ensure accuracy on our customers' bill.
+It is a crucial part of our business to ensure accuracy on our customer's bill.
 LUI performs due diligence by testing the consumption levels in correlation to the amount expensed to its customers.
 The utility also performs analysis of meter reading data and fixing any errors that may arise, before it is input onto the customer's bill.

-In 2016, LUI issued 132,564 bills with 145 being inaccurate and requiring corrections and reissuing.
-LUI performed at 99.89% which is above the OEB's standard of 98%.
+In 2017, LUI issued 129,076 bills with 42 being inaccurate and requiring corrections and reissuing.
+LUI performed at 99.97% which is above OEB's standard of 98%.